What is a developmental assessment

 How it works

-Tools we use at Limassol Paediatric centre
+Tools we use

-Bayley developmental scales III
+Bayley developmental scales IV

 Schedule of growing skills II